sematext/docs/docs/logagent/input-plugin-journald-upload.md

 title: Logagent input plugin for systemd-journal-upload.service
 description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin.
 Journald input plugin is used to receive documents via HTTP.

-## Recieve data from systemd-journal-upload.service
+## Receive data from systemd-journal-upload.service

 Plugin to receive documents via HTTP from systemd-journal-upload.service.
-You can scale the HTTP service to multople processes by setting 'worker' property > 0.
+You can scale the HTTP service to multiple processes by setting 'worker' property > 0.

 Use cases:

-- Use the powerful Logagent features with lightweight systemd integration service systemd-journal-upload.service
+- Use the powerful Logagent features with lightweight `systemd` integration service `systemd-journal-upload.service`
 - Filter by SYSTEMD_UNIT, remove fields and add tags to each log
-- Receive journald events via HTTP and fan out processed data to multiple outputs like Elasticsearch, Sematext Cloud, InfluxDB, Kafka or MQTT.
+- Receive `journald` events via HTTP and fan out processed data to multiple outputs like Elasticsearch, Sematext Cloud, InfluxDB, Kafka or MQTT.

 ### Configuration